nbdc-datahub/hbcd-docs/docs/instruments/biospec/illumina-gda-gwas.md

   <span class="arrow">▸</span>
 </div>
 <div class="alert-collapsible-content">
+<p><b>Balanced Research Practices</b><br>
-<p>Balanced Research PracticesResearchers must adhere to ethical guidelines and ensure that genetic data are analyzed and interpreted responsibly.
+Researchers must adhere to ethical guidelines and ensure that genetic data are analyzed and interpreted responsibly.
 Research should aim to advance scientific understanding and avoid misinterpretation or misuse of genetic findings.
+Evidence of users engaging in stigmatizing research will result in termination of data access.</p>
+<p><b>Consideration of Population Descriptors</b><br>
-Evidence of users engaging in stigmatizing research will result in termination of data access.Consideration of Population DescriptorsThe use of population descriptors in genetic research can often be varied and inconsistent.
-We encourage users to review the NASEM report (https://doi.org/10.17226/26902) for consideration of appropriate population descriptors.
-Self-reported race and ethnicity may reflect social and environmental experiences that do not directly correspond to genetic variation.
-Key reference: (2023). https://doi.org/10.17226/26902</p>
+The use of population descriptors in genetic research can often be varied and inconsistent.
+We encourage users to review the <a href="https://doi.org/10.17226/26902">NASEM report</a> for consideration of appropriate population descriptors.
+Self-reported race and ethnicity may reflect social and environmental experiences that do not directly correspond to genetic variation.</p>
 </div>

 <div id="warning" class="warning-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fas fa-exclamation-triangle"></i></span>